galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 More H3K27me3 and less H3K4me3 on the Xi could explain a lower expression of the genes there.

-It has been also observed that the Xi adopts a distinct conformation without evident compartments or TAD. cohesins, condensins and CCCTC-binding factor (CTCF) play key roles in chromosomal architectures and TAD formation which are other potential cause of the repression of the expression of the genes on Xi.
+It has been also observed that the Xi reconfigures uniquely into a specific chromosomal conformation. cohesins, condensins and CCCTC-binding factor (CTCF) play key roles in chromosomal architectures and TAD formation which are other potential cause of the repression of the expression of the genes on Xi.

 The structural-maintenance-of-chromosomes hinge domain containing 1 (SMCHD1) has been found enriched on the Xi.
 It may be the potential actor in the shape of Xi and the change in gene expression there.